besttestfest/quanta-subspace-clustering/README.md

-# Subspace Clustering for Quanta Discovery from Gradients
+# Scaling Gradient Clustering for Discovery of Fundamental Skills in Language Models

 Master's thesis by Martin Nørmark Hansen (SDU IMADA, 2026).
 Supervised by Lukas Galke Poech.